Outbound Authentication

 xflights-ias identity application

 xtravels-ias identity application xtravels, xtravels-srv, xflights-srv, ...You can test the valid setup of the xtravels application by accessing the UI and logging in with an authorized test user of the IAS tenant.
-To do so, assign a proper AMS policy (for example, admin) to the test user as described earlier.
+To do so, assign a proper AMS policy (for example, admin) to the test user as described in CAP-level Users and Roles.

 Tip